 One thing to keep in mind is that the embed video is played from the original source — Outklip or YouTube.
 Make sure to not delete the original video, otherwise the embed will cease to work.

 As we’ve seen, video embeds are fast to set up.
-By embedding videos you can provide a good viewing experience and make content more lively.
+Embedding videos improves the viewing experience by enabling students to view videos in Schoology.